Skip to main content

 What Is FDIC Insurance?

-Deposit accounts, like checking or savings accounts, allow you to deposit and withdraw money.1 FDIC insurance guarantees access to your deposits, up to the limits, if the bank fails.
+The Federal Deposit Insurance Corporation issues FDIC insurance which protects money kept in an insured deposit account.
+Deposit accounts are ones that allow you to deposit and withdraw money, like your checking or savings account.1 FDIC insurance guarantees access to your deposits, up to the limits, if the bank fails.
 The limits are $250,000 per depositor, per ownership category, per institution.2

-In 1933, the government created the FDIC as a response to the bank runs during the Great Depression.3 Banks had lent out too much of their deposits, and people couldn’t withdraw their funds when they needed to.
+In 1933, the government created the FDIC as a response to the bank runs during the Great Depression.4 Banks had lent out too much of their deposits, and people couldn’t withdraw their funds when they needed to.

 Becoming an FDIC Member